cmsimple-xh/cmsimple-xh/README.txt

  The default password for this installation is:
  "test" (without quotation marks)

- The default password should or must now be immediately be changed!
-Proceed as follows.
+ The default password must now be changed immediately!

- Log in.
-Select in the admin menu:
+ You have 5 minutes to do this after the FTP upload.
+ During this time, only the password can be changed, all other settings cannot be saved.
+ Proceed as follows:

+ Log in with 'test'!
+You will be redirected automatically:
  Settings > Password
- Here you can enter your own password.
+ You can now enter your own password here.

  IMPORTANT NOTE
  =================